meugr/opt-price/README.md

 opt-price

-Script for generate xlsx price-list from xml.

-Put down your .xlsx and .json in directory with this script and execute main.py
+Script for generate xlsx price-list from xml Put down your .xlsx, .json here and execute main.py

-Don't forget edit config.py